Want to feel better?

 Planted Platter will help you: we host plant-based recipe demonstrations and in-home events, guide restaurants/food service in welcoming plant-based and vegan customers, and offer plant-based workplace wellness programs.

 Planted Platter isn’t the name of a specific product.
 Rather, it describes the idea that we can all eat a bountiful plant-based diet to support better health.
 Why would you want to do anything less?

 Start your plant-based life today!

-Planted Platter provides plant-based food inspiration, information, and ideas.
-We’re building a network of plant-savvy consumers, restaurants, employers and others to celebrate plant-based eating and focus on healthy lifestyles.
+Planted Platter provides plant-based food classes, coaching, and connections.
+Join us in building a network of plant-savvy people, restaurants, employers, and others who celebrate plant-based eating and focus on healthy lifestyles.
 Together, we can be a positive force for food as medicine, helping to reduce chronic health problems such as diabetes, heart disease, cancer, and obesity.

 bold food. bright life.